Getting HIV Drugs in the U.S.

-Medicare is a government-sponsored insurance program for people over 65 and those who are disabled (with a work history) or blind.
+Medicare is a government-sponsored insurance program for people over 65 and those who are disabled or blind.
 Part D of Medicare pays for medications.
 The ACA will gradually close the gap in Medicare's prescription drug benefit (Part D) known as the "doughnut hole."
 The doughnut hole refers to the amount between total drug costs (what you and your plan spend in drugs) and a person's total out-of-pocket spending maximum for the year (this includes any co-pays, co-insurance, and deductibles).
 In addition, ADAP payments for prescription drugs are now considered contributions toward the True Out of Pocket Spending Limit (TrOOP) for Part D, which means that people can move through the doughnut hole more quickly.

 For more information on ADAPs, Medicaid, and Medicare, see the Health Benefits section of The Well Project's Public Benefits and HIV in the US article.

 This article was provided by The Well Project.
 Visit The Well Project's Web site to learn more about their resources and initiatives for women living with HIV.
 The Well Project shares its content with TheBody.com to ensure all people have access to the highest quality treatment information available.
 The Well Project receives no advertising revenue from TheBody.com or the advertisers on this site.
 No advertiser on this site has any editorial input into The Well Project's content.